 The screenshot below shows a partial list of features produced in the Visual Studio console.
-It represent a scoring of all features.
+It represents a scoring of all features.

 The features with most relevance are sorted at the top of the list, which assists the analyst in making an informed decision on which features are most ‘relevant’.